-Though many may say that this is a first for music video production, there have been two distinct and iconic musical artists that have had similar visual adaptations of their audio albums.
+Many may say that this is a first for music video production.
+However, there have been two distinct and iconic musical artists that have had similar visual adaptations of their audio albums.
 The first, and still to this day influential and relevant, is Pink Floyd’s The Wall album.
-Director Alan Parker, was able to take the entire album and transform it into a masterpiece of artistic imagery and sonic innovation.
+Director Alan Parker, was able to take the entire album and transform it into a masterpiece of artistic imagery.
 The videos follow the storyline of the album, but throw out the notion that each scene should be a literal enactment of the lyrics.
 Parker takes us through the psychedelic turbulence of Pink’s anguish in a way that pulls the audience into the story rather than leaving them on the sidelines.

 Similar in style but more theatrical than The Wall and Lemonade, Michael Jackson’s Moonwalker utilizes his Bad album to set the stage for a dangerous adventure against drug dealer, Mr. Big, played by Joe Pesci.
 Though the production quality is more major studio than art-house, director, Jerry Kramer uses the combination of album audio and visual action to play out Bad’s story in its entirety.
-There are standard song and dance/performance components as well as scripted dialogue and action, an area where both The Wall and Moonwalker deviate from Beyoncé’s Lemonade.
+There are standard song and dance/performance components as well as scripted dialogue and action.

 As technology continues to advance, video will become the standard for album releases.
-Video production quality and content will have more of an impact on the reception of music by audiences, as they will now have an immediate opportunity to see an artist’s total visual concept rather than getting it piecemeal.
+Video production quality and content will have more of an impact on the reception of music by audiences.
+They will now have an immediate opportunity to see an artist’s total visual concept rather than getting it piecemeal.
 Video has truly killed the radio star, but it may not necessarily be for the worst.